 Give our HVAC professionals a call and let’s discuss your residential heating and air conditioning needs whether we are in hurricane season or not.
 You may stock up on supplies for your family and pets, but do you think about the care your HVAC unit would need in order to make it through the storm without any — or minimal damage?
 Taking time now to prepare for hurricane season could safe you costly repairs later.

-In 2020, the government extended the previously-expired Non-Business Energy Property Tax Credits on residential air conditioning equipment.
-Now, as of January 15, 2021, the Tax Credit has been extended again.
-This means that certain qualifying air conditioners and heat pumps installedthrough December 31, 2021 are eligible for a $300 tax credit.
+In 2022, the government extended the Non-Business Energy Property Tax Credits on residential air conditioning equipment.
+This means that certain qualifying air conditioners and heat pumps installedthrough December 31, 2022 are eligible for a $300 tax credit.